kunigami/kunigami.github.io/blog/_posts/2012-09-02-totally-unimodular-matrices.md

 ---
 layout: post
 title: "Totally Unimodular Matrices"
-tags: [combinatorics, integer programming, linear algebra, math]
+tags: [combinatorics, integer programming, linear algebra]
 ---

 An **unimodular matrix** is a square matrix with integer entries such that its determinant is either -1, 0 or 1.
 A matrix is said **totally unimodular** (TU for short) if all its square submatrices are unimodular.